White Lie (film): Critical response

 The Globe and Mails Carly Lewis awarded the film four out of four stars and described it as "an incredible feat of showcasing the complicated scramble that is being alive."
 Adding that White Lie "unfurls to become an unexpected empathy inquest."
 NOW Magazine's Norman Wilner called the film "a character piece that plays like a thriller."

 Calum Marsh praised the film's direction in a piece for Maclean's on the best Canadian films at the 2019 Toronto International Film Festival, writing "The directors calibrate the tension perfectly, and without moralizing indict an age in which, thanks to the internet and social media, the line between public and private lives has blurred, and we are all trying our best to keep up appearances."
 The Hollywood Reporters Stephen Dalton echoed the sentiment, stating, "Driven by nuanced, persuasive performances and shot with an urgent, jittery tension, White Lie is a compelling close-up character study of a recklessly needy anti-heroine caught in an impossible dilemma of her own making."
+Writing for the Calgary Herald, Chris Knight gave the film four out of five stars and called Rohl's performance "an engaging villain," noting that the screenplay left her precise motivations deliberately unresolved through to the final scene.